 Quick pickles, also known as refrigerator pickles, are vegetables (or fruits) marinated in a vinegar solution and refrigerated for a few hours or days.
 Homemade pickles do not involve any fancy equipment or canning process.

 Yes.
-A quick pickle like Achara is not shelf-stable and must be refrigerated.
+A quick pickle, like achara, is not shelf-stable and must be refrigerated.

 Achara is quick-pickled in a vinegar brine; it is not fermented.
 It only takes a few days for them to be ready.
 Pickling involves soaking food in an acidic brine to produce a sour flavor, while fermenting does not require any acid.